brandon-m-wang/cs198-75/src/ios-hw/hw2.md

   - type: phs
     partheader: "Part 2: Adding the Logic 🔢"
   - type: ps
-    paragraph: "First, navigate to “Main” to view the storyboard.
-All of the UI should be completed and should appear as shown except for “Result Label”:"
+    paragraph: "First, navigate to `Main` to view the storyboard.
+All of the UI should be completed and should appear as shown except for `Result Label`:"
   - type: ibs
     imageblock: /assets/images/screen-shot-2022-01-21-at-2.24.17-am.png
   - type: ps
     paragraph: >-
-      Note that “Result Label” will be invisible (empty text) on your screen.
+      Note that `Result Label` will be invisible (empty text) on your screen.
       This was purposely done and you will see why soon!

       Remember, the core concept of Bullseye is that given a random number, you're supposed to move the slider to try to match the number, and the application will tell you if you're right!

       **NOTE:**